armory/documentation/_operator_reference/ci.md

    - `WRITE`: A user must have at least one of these roles in order to be able to run jobs on this build master.
 - `address`: (*Required*) The address of the Travis API.
 - `baseUrl`: (*Required*) The base URL to the Travis UI.
 - `githubToken`: The github token to authenticate against Travis with.
+Supports encrypted value.
 - `numberOfRepositories`: How many repositories the Travis integration should fetch from the api each time the poller runs.
 Should be set a bit higher than the expected maximum number of repositories built within the poll interval.